Representation Theory of Finite Groups: Character Table of

 or

 Since the values of $\psi_4$ and $\psi_5$ on other conjugacy classes are the same, both the above solutions would give the same set of irreducible characters.
-Hence without loss of generality we may take the first set of solutions.
-This gives the complete character table of $A_5$as follows:
+Hence without loss of generality, we may take the first set of solutions.
+This gives the complete character table of $A_5$ as follows:

-2mm
+5mm

-\begin{exercise} Prove that every element of $S_n$ is conjugate to its own inverse and hence character table consists of real numbers. \end{exercise} {\bf Remark : } In fact more is true that every element of $S_n$ is conjugate to all those powers of itself which generates same subgroup (called rational conjugacy).
+\begin{exercise} Prove that every element of $S_n$ is conjugate to its own inverse and hence character table consists of real numbers. \end{exercise} {\bf Remark : } In fact more is true that every element of $S_n$ is conjugate to all those powers of itself which generates the same subgroup (called rational conjugacy).
 Hence it is true that characters of $S_n$ always take value in integers.
-However this is not true for $A_n$, for example check $A_4$ and $A_5$.
-They may not be even real valued.
+However, this is not true for $A_n$, for example, check $A_4$ and $A_5$.
+In general, for $A_n$, they may not be even real-valued.